Internet of Things: how to use smart devices safely

 What is IoT?

-The Internet of Things is a network of smart devices connected to each other.
-Usually via the internet.
-Such a smart device has sensors, software and an internet connection.
+The Internet of Things is a network of smart devices connected to each other via the internet.
+Such a smart device has sensors and software.
 Well-known examples are a smartphone and a smart TV.
-But nowadays, many more devices have an internet connection.
-Think of alarm systems, printers and robot hoovers.
+Even devices you might be less likely to expect it from have an internet connection.
+Think of alarm systems, printers, and robot hoovers.

 Advantages

-IoT devices can often be controlled remotely, read remotely and managed remotely.
+IoT devices can often be controlled, read, and managed remotely.
 Think of a coffee machine that alerts you via your smartphone that there is a malfunction.
 It is also possible to link IoT devices together via the internet so that they can exchange data.
 Such as a smart thermostat and a boiler.

 IoT devices are not only convenient, they also save you time and money.
 For example, a smart thermostat ensures optimal heating.
 With an app on your smartphone, you control the thermostat.
 The smart device learns how much heat each workspace needs.
 This saves you on your energy costs.